saxoflowlabs/saxoflow-starter/README.md

 ---

+## 📜 License

 Apache-2.0 Licensed.

-Built by [SaxoFlow Labs](https://github.com/saxoflowlabs) — a student-led initiative from TU Dresden.

 ---

+Built by SaxoFlow Labs — a student-led initiative from TU Dresden.